SAP/abap-file-formats/docs/json.md

 p | number | `"minimum": <minimum value>, "maximum": <maximum value>, "multipleOf": <e.g., 0.01 for 2 decimals>`
 abap_bool | boolean |
 sy-langu | string | `"minLength": 2, "maxLength": 2, "pattern": "^[a-z]+$"`
-table | array | if the table has unique keys `"uniqueItems": true` is added to the schema; hashed tables are not supported
+table | array | if the table has unique keys, `"uniqueItems": true` is added to the schema; hashed tables are not supported

 ### Title
 To provide a title, an ABAP Doc shorttext